gatsbyjs/gatsby/docs/docs/sourcing-from-wordpress.md

 title: Sourcing from WordPress
 ---

-This guide will walk you through the process of using [Gatsby](/) with [WordPress Rest API](https://developer.wordpress.org/rest-api/reference/).
+This guide will walk you through the process of using [Gatsby](/) with [WPGraphQL](https://www.wpgraphql.com/).

 WordPress is a free and open-source content management system (CMS).
 Let's say you have a site built with WordPress and you want to pull the existing data into your static Gatsby site.
-You can do that with [gatsby-source-wordpress](/packages/gatsby-source-wordpress/?=wordpress).
+You can do that with [gatsby-source-wordpress](/packages/gatsby-source-wordpress-experimental/?=wordpress).
 Let's begin!

 _Note: this guide uses the `gatsby-starter-default` to provide you with the knowledge necessary to start working with WordPress but if you get stuck at some point of the guide feel free to use
+//TODO: Update link to new starter
 [this example](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-wordpress) to gain extra insights._

 ## Setup